YESCO

-YESCO is a manufacturer of electric signs based in Salt Lake City, founded by Thomas Young in 1920.
+YESCO is an American manufacturer of electric signs based in Salt Lake City, founded by Thomas Young in 1920.
 The company provides design, fabrication, installation and maintenance of signs.

 Many notable sign projects have been produced by YESCO, including the NBC Experience globe in New York City, the historic El Capitan Theatre and Wax Museum marquees in Hollywood, the Reno Arch, and in Las Vegas, Vegas Vic, the Fremont Street Experience, the Astrolabe in The Venetian, the Wynn Las Vegas resort sign, the Welcome to Fabulous Las Vegas sign, and the Aria Resort & Casino.

 History

 The company was created by Thomas Young on March 20, 1920.
 The young sign painter had left the United Kingdom just a decade earlier to immigrate with his family to Ogden, Utah.
 In the beginning, his shop specialized in coffin plates, gold leaf window lettering, lighted signs and painted advertisements.

 In 1933, YESCO opened a branch office in the Apache Hotel in Las Vegas.
 The company erected its first neon sign in Las Vegas for the Boulder Club.

 It erected the first neon sign in Las Vegas for the Boulder Club in the late 1930s, and in 1995, it completed the four-block-long Fremont Street Experience canopy in Las Vegas.

 In recent years, YESCO has built an outdoor digital media (billboard) division of its business.

 YESCO has approximately 1,000 employees, more than 40 offices, and operates three manufacturing plants featuring automated and custom equipment.
 Additional smaller manufacturing and service facilities are located in the United States and Canada.

 YESCO offers sign and lighting service franchises in states east of Colorado and throughout Canada.

 In 2015, Young Electric Sign Company sold YESCO Electronics, a subsidiary company, to Samsung Electronics of America, Inc., which rebranded the division as Prismview.